nabtron/wp-amp-override/README.md

 # wp-amp-override

-This file overrides some of the settings and template pages of the official WordPress AMP plugin (https://wordpress.org/plugins/amp/)
+This file overrides some of the settings and template pages of the official WordPress AMP plugin: https://wordpress.org/plugins/amp/

 Such as: